-The ones you will get are usually stone-baked bread and made in a stone fire oven.
+You can always get gluten-free pita from supermarkets, grocery stores, or order online.
+If you prefer to save yourself some time from making your gluten-free pita at home.
+However, the ones you will get from the market are usually stone-baked pita (made in a stone fire oven).
 This makes them taste so good and authentic.
 You can open them into a pocket and fill them with any filling you desire.

 So, let’s just do it.

 - 1 Tbs Xanthan gum (Omit if your blend already contains it)